maekitalo/tntnet/doc/man/ecpp.7.markdown

 `<%securesession [ scope="component|page|shared|global" ] >...</%securesession>`
   Secure session is just like session but a secure cookie is used to identify the session.
-Secure cookies are transfered only over a ssl connection from the browser and hence the variables are only kept in a ssl secured application.
+Secure cookies are transferred only over a ssl connection from the browser and hence the variables are only kept in a ssl secured application.